Evidlo/remarkable_mouse/README.md

 remouse
 ```

 By default, `10.11.99.1` is used as the address.
-Seems to work pretty well wirelessly, too.
-By default ssh-agent is used to authenticate if it is available, otherwise you are asked for your password.
 Find your password in the reMarkable's [settings menu](https://remarkablewiki.com/tech/ssh).
+If you are on Linux using X11, you can use the `--evdev` option for pressure support.

 # Examples